John S. Kaddis, Ph.D.

 Human Islet Research Network Bioinformatics Center

-While the availability of biomedical “big data” presents a remarkable opportunity for innovation and translational advances in T1D research, the deluge of information has created significant challenges in the scientific community.
-The establishment of a centralized bioinformatics center to address these barriers facilitates the ultimate goal of understanding the causes of T1D and developing therapies capable of curing the disorder.
+While the availability of biomedical “big data” presents a remarkable opportunity for innovation and translational advances in type 1 diabetes research, the deluge of information has created significant challenges in the scientific community.
+The establishment of a centralized bioinformatics center to address these barriers facilitates the ultimate goal of understanding the causes of type 1 diabetes and developing therapies capable of curing the disorder.

 Role: Contact Principal Investigator